jessicayung/deep-learning-map/hardware.md

 ## Neuromorphic computing
 Attempting to design chips that work like the human brain
 - MIT
-	- artificial synapse in such a way that they can precisely control the strength of an electric current flowing across it, similar to the way ions flow between neurons.
-The team has built a small chip with artificial synapses, made from silicon germanium.
-In simulations, the researchers found that the chip and its synapses could be used to recognize samples of handwriting, with 95 percent accuracy.
+	- Designed small chips with artificial synapses (silicon germanium) where they can precisely control the strength of an electric current flowing across it, similar to the way ions flow between neurons.
+	- Results: In simulations, the researchers found that the chip and its synapses could be used to recognize samples of handwriting, with 95 percent accuracy.
 	- [[Paper: SiGe epitaxial memory for neuromorphic computing with reproducible high performance based on engineered dislocations (Choi et. al., Jan 2018)]](https://www.nature.com/articles/s41563-017-0001-5)[Article](http://news.mit.edu/2018/engineers-design-artificial-synapse-brain-on-a-chip-hardware-0122)